 Leadership is found throughout the organisation.
 Constantly improving the organisation to deliver outcomes, value and impact requires supportive, thoughtful, focused leadership.
+Especially when the going gets tough

-- Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)
+- How have you defined and built the leadership competencies needed in your agile organisation? - How have you supported and maintained the leadership approach? - What have you learned, what have you achieved, what innovation have you applied in your organisation? - Please write your answer in the form of evidence stories up to a maximum of 6. - Please provide some evidence / pictures / recommendations etc. to support your evidence stories (evidence can be uploaded on the online application form)